AFL Grand Final: Post-match customs

 From as early as the 1940s until the 1980s, the long-standing soccer custom of opponents exchanging guernseys after the match was sometimes observed.
 This most infamously meant that photographs of St Kilda celebrating its only premiership in 1966 featured captain Darrel Baldock hoisting the trophy wearing a Collingwood guernsey; St Kilda later doctored the photo to put him back in a St Kilda guernsey in murals and promotional material it created with the image.
 The VFL banned the captains from swapping guernseys after 1966, and the custom eventually fell out of vogue altogether.
 Decades later, long-retired players often handed the guernseys back to their original wearers.

 A premiership poster, generally showing a caricature of the winning club's mascot smiling gleefully, is produced and available for purchase after the match through the Herald Sun newspaper each year.
-First drawn in 1954 by The Herald cartoonist William Ellis Green, and since his death in 2008 by Herald Sun cartoonist Mark Knight, the posters are extremely popular with fans and collectors and sell over 100,000 copies each year.
+First drawn in 1954 by The Herald cartoonist William Ellis Green (aka WEG), and since his death in 2008 by Herald Sun cartoonist Mark Knight, the posters are extremely popular with fans and collectors and sell over 100,000 copies each year.

-Famous events in grand finals
+Famous moments in grand finals

 Many famous, folkloric moments have occurred on the field throughout grand final history: